sern-handler/website/docs/tutorial/en/05-tictactoe/tictactoe.md

 sidebar_position: 1
 ---

+import GuideFeedback from "../../src/components/GuideFeedback";

 > How hard can this be?

-This will probably be the longest chapter in the book.
+This will probably be the longest chapter in the guide.
 Don't worry though, once we're done, making commands is [**fodder**](https://www.merriam-webster.com/dictionary/fodder).

 Here are some inspirational quotes to make you get motivated.
 > "If you don't make mistakes, you're not working on hard enough problems." ― Frank Wilczek